Apply by: 16 October 2023 | To start: 30 October 2023

 This module covers digital marketing strategy, planning and tactics.
-It is designed to teach students how to create and use digital platforms including blogs, websites, apps and social media to publish and promote content.
+It is designed to teach you how to create and use digital platforms including blogs, websites, apps and social media to publish and promote content.
 This module aims to provide a critical understanding of the methods, techniques and tools for improving an organisation’s digital branding, communication and strategy.
-Its purpose is to provide students with a hands on approach that enables them to apply their knowledge throughout the module.
+Its purpose is to provide you with a hands-on approach that enables you to apply your knowledge throughout the module.

-In line with the student–as-producer philosophy, some of the content for the module will be produced by students.
-It includes strategic and operational skills in managing digital marketing and develop research and analytical abilities.
+In line with the student–as-producer philosophy, some of the content for the module will be produced by you.
+It includes strategic and operational skills in managing digital marketing and develops research and analytical abilities.
 The skills developed in this module will be useful for any students interested in digital marketing and communications and are applicable to a wide range of career paths.

 Applied Consumer Behaviour

-The module introduces students to consumer learning, attitude formation and change, and ultimately a deeper understanding of a complex and reciprocal consumer decision making process.
-It is designed to equip students with the knowledge and skills to understand what consumer behaviour is and why it is important for marketers.
-The overall goal is for students to develop a critical perspective of how an understanding of consumer behaviour can be used by marketers to develop and inform marketing practice within a sustainable marketing context.
+The module introduces you to consumer learning, attitude formation and change, and ultimately a deeper understanding of a complex and reciprocal consumer decision making process.
+It is designed to equip you with the knowledge and skills to understand what consumer behaviour is and why it is important for marketers.
+The overall goal is for you to develop a critical perspective of how an understanding of consumer behaviour can be used by marketers to develop and inform marketing practice within a sustainable marketing context.

-This module is designed to equip students with crucial knowledge and strategy making skills to enable them to contribute to responsible and successful business strategies and give their organisation a competitive advantage.
-Students can develop the knowledge and professional expertise needed for the formation, implementation and analysis of business strategies; to make appropriate choices between strategic options; and to follow a strategic route that will deliver results that are robust, ethically sound and socially responsible.
+This module is designed to equip you with crucial knowledge and strategy making skills to enable you to contribute to responsible and successful business strategies and give your organisation a competitive advantage.
+You can develop the knowledge and professional expertise on: the formation, implementation and analysis of business strategies; making appropriate choices between strategic options; and following a strategic route that will deliver results that are robust, ethically sound and socially responsible.

 Project Planning and Management

-It is focused on transferable skills for boosting students’ professional development and employability: practical problem solving and decision making in conditions of uncertainty and ambiguity; planning capability; adaptability to work in different contexts – attributes highly valued by employers.
+It is focused on transferable skills for boosting your professional development and employability: practical problem solving and decision making in conditions of uncertainty and ambiguity; planning capability; and adaptability to work in different contexts – attributes highly valued by employers.

 Financial Analysis, Appraisal and Decision Making

-This module is designed to prepare students to critically analyse financial statements for single and group companies, understanding how financial statements are prepared, considering compliance with legal and regulatory requirements and the relevant International Accounting Standards.
+This module is designed to prepare you to critically analyse financial statements for single and group companies, develop understanding how financial statements are prepared, and learn to consider compliance with legal and regulatory requirements and the relevant International Accounting Standards.

 Professional Inquiry Project

-The Professional Inquiry Project allows students to demonstrate their understanding of management within the field of their degree.
-It is an individual and independent project in which students can bring together and apply their learning from the programme to help to solve a chosen business problem or challenge, a real-world issue or a research topic.
-Through bringing together learning from across their degree programme, students can demonstrate their knowledge and understanding of management within their field and its application to organisations.
+The Professional Inquiry Project allows you to demonstrate your understanding of management within the field of your degree.
+It is an individual and independent project in which you can bring together and apply your learning from the programme to help to solve a chosen business problem or challenge, a real-world issue or a research topic.
+Through bringing together learning from across your degree programme, you can demonstrate your knowledge and understanding of management within your field and its application to organisations.